hometoned/CGKit/README.md

 ## Introduction
-The sample code describes how to use Vulkan Smart Cache and Pre-rotation.
+The sample code describes how to use OpenGL Smart Cache.

 Main APIs in sample code:
-1. Query supported extensions: <br>
-vkEnumerateDeviceExtensionProperties():query if the device support Smart Cache and Pre-rotation.<br>
+1. Query supported extensions: glGetString():query if the device support OpenGL Smart Cache.

-2. Add extensions: <br>
+2. Add Smart Cache flags:
-vkCreateDevice():append the related extension to the table.
+glTexImage2D() or glTexStorage2D():Add Smart Cache Flag when applying for memory.

 ## Preparation
 See details:[HUAWEI HMS Core](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/introduction-0000001050200029)
 ### Build
 To build the sample, import the sample to Android Studio (3.x +).